tfaureperso/nii-yamagishilab/content/authors/lab-yamagishi/_index.md

 ---
 # Display name
-title: Canasai Kruengkrai
+title: Yamagishi's Lab

-weight: 5
+weight: 1

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Project Assistant Professor
+role: Lab

 # Organizations/Affiliations
 organizations:
 - name: National Institute of Informatics
   url: ""

 # Enter email to display Gravatar (if Gravatar enabled in Config)